so much more than a beta read

 A detailed report on your novel or memoir within 2-3 weeks of submitting your manuscript.

 Truthfully, a lot of writers go round and round in circles trying to figure out what they might be missing in their manuscripts.
 Or what they can improve.

 With a manuscript critique you can save yourself a lot of time.

 How it works and how much it costs:

 I will contact you to ask you more about your project.
-I may send you a questionnaire to fill in to give me a better insight into your writing experience and goals.
+I may send you a questionnaire to fill in.
+This will give me a better insight into your writing experience and goals.

 The price of this critique is dependent on the length of your manuscript.
-The following price guidelines apply:
+The following price guideline applies: